Europe Travel Guide: Top Cities, Routes, and Tips

 Charles Bridge is the landmark of Prague and the Czech Republic.
 It leads from the Old Town to the New Town of Prague across the Vltava River.
 The bridge dates back to Charles IV, the legendary king and later Holy Roman Emperor.

 It is one of the most photographed motifs in the world.
-The famous Charles Bridge was built in the 14th century and is lined with numerous statues to the left and right.
-Supposedly, touching the statues brings good luck.
+The famous Charles Bridge, built in the 14th century, is lined with numerous statues on both sides.
+Touching the statues supposedly brings good luck.

 Sedletz Ossuary

-Another fascinating town that is perfect for a day trip is Kutná Hora, 73 km east of Prague.
+Another fascinating town, perfect for a day trip, is Kutná Hora, 73 km east of Prague.
 The town’s absolute tourist magnet is the macabre Bone Chapel in the Sedletz Ossuary, which is decorated with human bones.

-10,000 of 40,000 bones in the Kutna Hora cemetery chapel serve as decorative items.
+10,000 of the 40,000 bones in the Kutná Hora cemetery chapel serve as decorative items.
 The bizarre décor includes human bones in the form of crosses, pyramids, chalices, chandeliers, and coats of arms.
 Also worth seeing is the medieval town centre with the Cathedral of St. Barbara.

 Hluboká

 Over 2,000 castles and chateaux have been preserved in the Czech Republic.
-One of the most popular of these is Frauenberg Castle, not far from the city of Budweis.
-The 13th-century building looks like it came out of a fairy tale.
+One of the most popular is Hluboká Castle, which is considered one of the most beautiful castles in the country.
+The 13th-century building looks like it came out of a fairytale.

 Visitors can be transported back in time in the representation room, in the private apartments, in the richly decorated halls of the castle kitchen, the castle tower, or the spacious garden.